thamo-nature/SB-Admin-panel-with-captcha/README.md

-# SB-Admin-panel-with-captcha
+# SB-Admin-panel-with-captcha php powered
+No Frameworks used,Just php</br>
-No Frameworks used,just clone the repo<br>
+Clone the repo<br>
 Configure and enjoy</br>
 Happy coding !!!